OkayHughes/open-lab-notebook/src/posts/E3SM/dynamical_tracer_init.md

 # Breadcrumb: where is PV_TRCR output?

 Idea: don't have to change it at _output_ time.
 We can add/subtract value in EAM glue code before advection is called!
-(Bril
+Provisionally: modify `stepon_run3` in `eam/src/dynamics/se/stepon.F90`.
+Wrap the call to `dyn_run`.
+Current hypothesis: no matter what advection scheme you use, it's handled in calls to `prim_run_subcycle`